haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 As these metrics are for protein-protein complexes and glycans are typically smaller, it is best to use stricter metrics to assess the quality of the models.
 In the case of information-driven protein-glycan docking, the Fnat term is less relevant, as most contacts will typically be satisfied.

-For protein-glycan modelling we recently proposed a different, stricter metric based on the interface ligand RMSD (ilRMSD) [ADD REFERENCE TO BIORXIV PREPRINT]:
+For protein-glycan modelling we recently proposed a different, stricter metric based on the interface ligand RMSD (ilRMSD), see [A. Ranaudo et al., *J. Chem.
+Inf.
+Model.* 64 (19), 7816-7825, 2024](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01372){:target="_blank"}:

 * **near acceptable model**: ilRMSD < 4Å
 * **acceptable model**: ilRMSD < 3Å